ssjshields/pz-toolbox/README.md

 Dedicated servers typically grab updates each time they are launched.
 They also cannot update while they're live, much like the game itself cannot update while it is running.
 Servers should restart at regular intervals to avoid mismatches.

-Drop the .bat into your "\Steam\" folder and run the tool.
-Logs are stored in "\Steam\logs\".

 <br>